Limitations in PAN-OS 10.1

 across the entire configuration.
 It also takes extra time to check

-for redundancy between predefined (content-provided) and cloud applications, and
+for redundancy between predefined (content-provided) and cloud applications,

-after all checks are complete, to produce a list of ACE applications
+and after all checks are complete, to produce a list of ACE applications

-that you must remove from Security policy before the downgrade can
+that you must remove from Security policy before the downgrade can succeed. |

-PAN-172302 | ( PAN-OS 10.1.0 and 10.1.1 ) The
+PAN-172302 | (PAN-OS 10.1.0 and 10.1.1) The

-PA-400 Series management port link goes down when a remote peer link
+PA-400 Series management port link goes down when a remote peer

-speed is set to Auto OFF or forced to 100Mbs. |
+link speed is set to Auto OFF or forced to 100Mbs. |

-PAN-171283 | When you run the App-ID Cloud Engine (ACE)
+PAN-171283 | When you run the App-ID Cloud Engine (ACE) service

-application as being 0 instead of showing
+the application as being 0 instead

-after the failover. |
+policy enforcement after the failover. |

 rule includes an app container for the “exampleapp” application.